BeBOP-OBON/mbari_protocol_collection/protocol_18S_PCR.md

 ## Summary

-Insert a short description of the background for the method/protocol (e.g. why and for which purpose do you perform water sampling).
-Please provide a brief summary of your method including, as appropriate, a brief description of what techniques your best practice is about, which ocean environments or regions it targets, the primary sensors covered, what type of data/measurements/observing platform it covers, limits to its applicability.
+This method uses PCR to amplify the 18S V9 region using primers 1391F and EukBr from Amaral-Zettler et al 2009 and the Earth Microbiome Project (EMP).

 ## Method description and rationale

-Insert a short description of the functioning principal of the methodology used in the protocol (i.e. how does the method work?).
-Please note that this is different from the step-by-step description of the protocol procedure.
-Insert a short statement explaining why the specific methodology used in the protocol has been selected (e.g. it is highly reproducible, highly accurate, procedures are easy to execute etc….).
+This method is applied because of its ability to amplify the target region (18S V9) across many different groups of organisms, the target region's ability to discriminate between different taxa, and the common research application of this primer set allowing the data to be compared to a reference database and other published environmental datasets.

 ## Spatial coverage and environment(s) of relevance

-If applicable, please specify the region where the protocol is applied.
-For regional term guidance see here.
-If applicable, please indicate here the environment(s) of relevance for the protocol, e.g. Abyssal plain.
-Select from the ENVO terminology.
+- ocean [ENVO:00000015]

+- freshwater lake [ENVO:00000021]

 # PERSONNEL REQUIRED

-Insert the number of technicians, data managers, and scientists required for the good execution of the procedure
+- 1 technician

 ## Safety

-Identify hazards associated with the procedure and specify protective equipment and safety training required to safely execute the procedure
+> Identify hazards associated with the procedure and specify protective equipment and safety training required to safely execute the procedure

 ## Training requirements

-Specify technical training required for the good execution of the procedure.
+> Specify technical training required for the good execution of the procedure.

 ## Time needed to execute the procedure

-Specify how much time is necessary to execute the procedure.
+> Specify how much time is necessary to execute the procedure.

 # EQUIPMENT